Game: Ocean Magic Ultra

 What Makes it Special: Bubbles are wild, but landing atop an Ocean Magic symbol makes a lot more wilds appear.
 Bubbles hang around until they’ve moved off the screen, even if a player cashes out.

-As I write this, I can’t find a single video of this game, and some slot channels I’ve talked to haven’t seen it, so this must be a bleeding edge install where I found it by me (rare, but exciting!).
+When I first wrote this, I couldn’t find a single video of this game, and some slot channels I’ve talked to haven’t seen it, so this must be a bleeding edge install where I found it by me (rare, but exciting!).
 I can find records of Ohio approving it in September, so it’s probably just in the beginning of its roll out now.
-As such, there are a few details I’m not as sharp on, and this review will get updated as I can confirm things that my gameplay didn’t surface.

 Understanding the Game

 Like the original, this is a 5×4 reel set game with 50 lines.
 Bubbles can be added on any spin, and are wild.
 They move up one space in their reel row with each spin.
 Once they reach the top of the reel set, on the next spin they will move up and out of the reel set completely.

 This version has five bet levels, with the ability to double your bet for a Bubble Boost in exchange for the opportunity for more frequent bubbles being added, just like previous versions.

 There are a total of 10 persistent state reel sets accordingly, one for each of the bet options on the panel.
 The original Ocean Magic machines by me only had six, so this is an improvement, although Ocean Magic Grand had 10.